-Texas State and the Department of Respiratory Care will submit all necessary fees and reports for accreditation as established by the Commission on Accreditation for Respiratory Care (CoARC).
-The University and the program are dedicated to the development of a comprehensive and sound educational environment in which to produce graduates who are ready to enter the profession.
+TXST and the Department of Respiratory Care will submit all necessary fees and reports for accreditation as established by the Commission on Accreditation for Respiratory Care (CoARC).
+The university and the program are dedicated to the development of a comprehensive and sound education environment in which to produce graduates who are ready to enter the profession.
 As such, we are dedicated to compliance with CoARC criteria.
-If any substantive change occurs in the programs administrative structure or function, the chair or designees will notify CoARC of such change within seven calendar days.
-The following are examples of substantive changes that require notification to CoARC - program leadership change; structure change, significant (25%) reduction in program support, greater than 10% increase in admission class size, change of program location, or major curricular changes.
+If any substantive change occurs in the program's administrative structure or function, the chair or designee(s) will

+Department of Respiratory Care Student Handbook 2024-2026 page 34 notify CoARC of such changes within seven calendar days.
+The following are examples of substantive changes that require notification to CoARC - program leadership change; structure change; significant (25%) reduction in program support; greater than 10% increase in admission class size; change or program location; or major curricular change(s).